+In this post, I will go over some Backyard Camping Ideas and you can grab the FREE Camping Printables too!
 When I was a child my siblings and I would always camp out on our trampoline in the backyard during the summertime.
-It was SO much fun!
-We would tell stories and stay up so late just talking a laughing!
-We called it our backyard camping trip.
-A good old family backyard campout is just what the soul needs!
+It was SO much fun and a great way to do something fun together!
+We would tell campfire stories and stay up so late just talking a laughing!
+We called it our backyard camping adventure.
+A good old whole family backyard campout is just what the soul needs!

 We would also pitch one of my dad’s tents and sleep in that too.
-We would bring out the popcorn and other yummy treats and stay up until the sun came up sitting in the best camping chairs.
-Such good, fun camping memories!
+We would bring out the popcorn, graham crackers for smores, and other yummy treats and stay up until the sun came up sitting in the best camping chairs.
+Such good, fun camping memories and some of the best parts of my childhood.

-However, backyard camping is not just for children!
+However, a backyard camping trip is not just for children!
 Backyard camping makes tons of sense if you stop and think about it.
 It’s cheap and since 99% of real Americans live on a budget this makes sense.
 There are so many camping ideas to choose from!
 Even older kids will LOVE this!
 Whether it is your first-time backyard camping or your 67th, it is always fun to do!
+And a great way to spend quality time with your family.

 If you live in the country, you may have the perfect spot to pitch a tent already.
 If you have a level area among the trees, you have the perfect place to pitch a tent.
 If you do not have a level area then level out an area that is suitable.
 Make sure you clean the brush so that it is not destroying your tent.
 If you have an old rug or a big piece of carpeting, you can lay it on the ground as extra padding beneath you.

-If it is your property, you never have to worry about paying park fees, which are increasing each year.
+If it is your property, you never have to worry about paying park fees or finding the best camping spot.
 There are many benefits to this type of camping.
 There are no gas fees, and with the price of gasoline in recent summers, this is a godsend to many.
 Another benefit is that you can sleep outside when you feel the desire.
 You need not worry about leaving valuables in your tent if it is on your property.

 If you have animals, they can enjoy camping on their own property as well.
 There is no need to uproot dogs or cats that will minimize their stress.
 They will certainly enjoy you being outside so much with them during your vacation.

-If you do not have a tent, you can curl up on an air mattress or rough it with a sleeping bag and the ground.
-There is nothing like sleeping under the stars to renew your spirit and be at one with nature.
+If you do not have a tent, you can curl up on air mattresses or rough it with a sleeping bag and the ground.
+There is nothing like sleeping under the stars and staring at the night sky to renew your spirit and be at one with nature.
 If the ground is not for you, check out these best mattresses for your camping bed.

 Screened-in porches are also excellent places to crash for the night so you can remain dry if it decides to rain during the night.
 Sleeping on a porch or deck will keep away the critters and slithering snakes.
 Snakes are the reason I dislike sleeping on the open ground any longer.

-Pitching a tent on your property means that you don’t have to pack a lot for the trip, you can shower at your own convenience, and you can even enjoy sharing stories while surrounding your outdoor fireplace from Soothing Company.
+Pitching a tent on your property means that you don’t have to pack a lot for the trip and it is free camping!
+You can shower at your own convenience, and you can even enjoy sharing stories while surrounding your outdoor fireplace from Soothing Company.

 Do not take the phone with you (unless you want to take pictures or play music), that is what answering machines are for.
 Leave technology inside and become one with nature and you will have a restful mini-vacation any time you need it.